naurffxiv/moddingway/README.md

 ## Development recommendations

 ### First time setup
 When you first are setting up the application, copy the file titled `.env_example` to be `.env`, and configure the missing enviornment variables.
 To add the bot account to your server, you can follow the [discord.py instructions](https://discordpy.readthedocs.io/en/stable/discord.html).
-The server that you use for development also will need to have a channel where the bot will output logging messages, and will need to have the following roles set up, in this priority ord3er
+The server that you use for development also will need to have a channel where the bot will output logging messages, and will need to have the following roles set up, in this priority order
 * Mod
 * Verified
 * Exiled